Five-year Goals and Associated Interim Benchmarks

 By 2021-22, UNC-Chapel Hill will produce 1,108 rural graduates, an increase of 9.4% (95 additional rural completions over a base of 1,013).

-From UNC-Chapel Hill: UNC-Chapel Hill is committed to enrolling and graduating more rural North Carolinians, using holistic admissions practices that evaluate each student deliberately and thoughtfully; individualized academic and personal support, and financial aid that meets students’ full demonstrated need.
-Proven programs such as Project Uplift, the Carolina Covenant, the Carolina College Advising Corps, and the Carolina Student Transfer Excellence Program (C-STEP) encourage students to prepare for the academic rigor of a research university and then enroll, succeed academically, and graduate on time.
-The university’s state-of-the-art classroom pedagogies and high-impact educational opportunities for students offered both on campus and virtually in STEM and other academic areas, prepare students for success in their majors and for timely completion of their degrees.
-Among current students, positive stories like that of Fidele Mugisha abound.
-Through his own perseverance and support from C-STEP and the Carolina Covenant, he expects to graduate in 2021 with a degree in business administration before pursuing a career in finance.
+From UNC-Chapel Hill: UNC-Chapel Hill is committed to enrolling and graduating more rural North Carolinians, using holistic admissions practices that evaluate each student deliberately and thoughtfully; individualized academic and personal support; and financial aid that meets students’ full demonstrated need.
+Programs such as Project Uplift, Carolina Covenant, Carolina College Advising Corps and the Carolina Student Transfer Excellence Program (C-STEP) encourage students to prepare for the academic rigor of a research university and then enroll, succeed, and graduate on time.
+State-of-the-art classroom teaching and high-impact educational opportunities for students offered both on campus and virtually in STEM and other areas prepare students for success in their majors and timely degree completion.
+Carolina Covenant Scholar Whitney Noble made her way to the School of Nursing through hard work and a little help from C-STEP.
+The first-generation college student has felt a calling to help people through health care since her grandfather was diagnosed with pancreatic cancer.

 Achievement Gaps in Undergraduate Degree Efficiency